syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ### Group by ignoring case sensitivity

-SfListView lets you to group the items by based on case sensitivity by using `KeySelector` property in the [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html).
-While returning the `KeySelector`, convert the required property name in the data model which needed to be group either as `Upper` or `Lower` case as per the requirement and the items are grouped based on the `KeySelector` which will be returned.
+Grouping items by ignoring the case sensitive is done by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html) property in the [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html).
+While returning the `KeySelector`, convert the required property name in the data model which is to group either as Upper or Lower case as per the requirement.
+The items will be grouped based on the `KeySelector` with the case sensitive which has been returned in it.
+In below code example grouping happens based on case sensitivity (i.e) value of the property name can be grouped in uppercase or lowercase.
+The following code example illustrates how to perform custom grouping for underlying data based on case sensitivity of the property value.

 {% highlight c# %}
 listView.DataSource.GroupDescriptors.Add(new GroupDescriptor()